mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 ## `user`

    * Type: string
-   * Mandatory: true
+   * Optional: true

-Specifies the _user_ to be used when connecting to the backend.
-Note that the same _user_/_password_ combination will be used for all MongoDB® clients connecting to the same listener port.
+Specifies the _user_ to be used when connecting to the backend, if the MongoDB® client is not authenticated.

 ## `password`

    * Type: string
-   * Mandatory: true
+   * Optional: true

-Specifies the _password_ to be used when connecting to the backend.
-Note that the same _user_/_password_ combination will be used for all MongoDB® clients connecting to the same listener port.
+Specifies the _password_ to be used when connecting to the backend, is the MongoDB® client is not authenticated.
+Note that the same _user_/_password_ combination will be used for all unauthenticated MongoDB® clients connecting to the same listener port.

 ## `on_unknown_command`